 After the first semester, students may switch to the more general MSc in Information Technology, in which programming modules are not required.

 The taught portion of the MSc programme includes eight modules: three compulsory and five optional from a wide range available.
 Teaching methods include:

 Class sizes typically range from 10 to 50 students.
 Most modules are assessed through practical coursework exercises and examinations.

-All students are assigned an advisor who meets with them at the start of the year to discuss module choices and who is available to assist with any academic difficulties during the year.
+You will also be assigned an advisor who meets with you at the start of the year to discuss module choices and is available to assist with any academic difficulties during the year.
 A designated member of staff provides close supervision for the MSc project and dissertation.